Reignite - Building a home for all our futures

 - Flourishing garden, open to all

 The renovation, by award-winning architect Eric Parry, will provide a pioneering, environmentally sustainable crypt, performance space and church.
-The upgraded St John’s will offer more support for people in need, with well-being programmes and employment training, as well as art exhibitions and a calendar of concerts and events.
+The upgraded St John’s will offer more support for the local community and for people in need, with well-being programmes, employment training and a better foodbank as well as art exhibitions and a calendar of concerts and events.
 All in the setting of our wrap-around community garden, a leafy green sanctuary in the heart of central London.

 Will you join us, by giving towards our final round of funding?
 Every donation is carefully recorded and brings you into this story of transformation.
 You can also help by attending our CEILIDH on Friday 3rd January at st John's.